-- We are going to go downstairs and you can take a nap while we take pictures in a big donut (MRI)
+- We are going to go downstairs, and you can take a nap while we take pictures in a giant donut (MRI)

 I understood.
 I accepted.
-I even played along until I began to see small changes in him and extreme fear.
-He was resisting “hugs”, afraid of loud noises (rocketship), would spit his water out when he drank from a straw, and when we came to the hospital he would FREAK out.
+I even played along until I began seeing small H changes and extreme fear.
+He resisted “hugs,” afraid of loud noises (rocketship), would spit his water out when he drank from a straw, and when we came to the hospital, he would FREAK out.

-I know I come across as this hardass mom who using too technical of terms with my 4 yr old but this is his life.
-This is his new normal.
+I know I come across as this hard mom who is using too technical terms with my 4 yr old, but this is his life.
+Hospital life is his new normal.
 Hospitals.
 In and out of hospitals and doctor’s offices.
-The past few doctors and hospital visits, I have changed my tune.
-For instance, this morning, Hunter had to have an MRI done and a spinal tap.
+I have changed my tune during the past few doctors and hospital visits.
+For instance, this morning, H had to have an MRI done and a spinal tap.

-Child life came upstairs to talk with him and play with him until he was sedated and going back for his procedure.
-They brought this awesome doll, with a hospital gown and some markers to draw on his face and pretend medical equipment so he could play with it.
+Child life came upstairs to talk and play with him until he was sedated and went back for his procedure.
+They brought this fantastic doll with a hospital gown, markers to draw on his face and pretend medical equipment so he could play with it.

-They began using those terms and I kindly told them that I use real terminology with him.
-I discussed with them his irritational fears over things and because of my lack of knowledge and the previous nurses trying to put him at ease, with what I’m assuming they have learned, that we have changed how we deal with things.
+They began using those terms, and I kindly told them I used accurate terminology with him.
+I discussed with them his irritational fears over things, and because of my lack of knowledge and the previous nurses trying to put him at ease, with what I’m assuming they have learned, we have changed how we deal with things.
 I also explained that he likes to be called Kid.

-We took a wipe and cleaned the area, we counted to 5 and then “inserted” the IV…we even used the same tape they used on him.
-We flushed out Bob’s IV when Hunter got his IV flushed..we even put the sterilizing cap on the end.
-I covered everything I could think of.
+We took a wipe and cleaned the area.
+We counted to 5 and then “inserted” the IV…we even used the same tape they used on him.
+We flushed Bob’s IV when H got his IV flushed.
+We even put the sterilizing cap on the end.
+I covered everything I could think of on Bob.

-The ladies were in awe of how Hunter responded, how much he knew, and how I chose to handle things with him (I totally understand other parents using the above terminology).
-I explained to them that he has a life-altering condition and this is now a part of his life.
-I wanted to take the fear out of the unknown and normalize his condition for him.
-In order to take the fear away, I want him to be a student (even at this age) of what is going on in his body and by doing that….it gives him some control.
+The ladies were in awe of how H responded, how much he knew, and how I chose to handle things with him (I understand other parents using the above terminology).
+I explained to them that he has a life-altering condition, and this is now a part of his life.
+I wanted to take the fear out of the unknown and normalize his situation for him.
+To take the worry away, I want him to be a student (even at this age) of what is going on in his body.
+Doing that gives him some control.

 This has been a scream-free hospital stay.
-He has been compliant, polite, and confident.
+H has been compliant, polite, and confident.
 I’m so incredibly proud of him.
-I cannot even describe how much this baby inspires me to continue to run the race, looking forward.
+I cannot even describe how much this baby inspires me to continue to run the race looking forward.